 - Cheetah T-Shirt - Visit the La Selva.

 - Royal Bengal Tiger T-Shirt - Visit the Glade.

 On July 26th, 2011, Microsoft announced a new DLC pack entitled "Bear Island".
-As the name suggests, the DLC will include a new island to explore, with new bear cub pets to play with.
-Bear Island will also be available on disc with the original game in a new SKU called Kinectimals: Now With Bears.
+As the name suggests, the DLC includes a new island to explore, with new bear cub pets to play with.
+Bear Island was also made available on disc with the original game in a new SKU called Kinectimals: Now With Bears.

 Windows Phone 7 Version

 At Gamescom 2011 Microsoft announced a version of Kinectimals coming to their Windows Phone, under the name Kinectimals Mobile.
-The game will have Xbox Live integration with its own achievements and leaderboards.
-To be released this fall.
+The game has Xbox Live integration with its own achievements and leaderboards.